 Ms. To Thi Dao with the gift from the Navy Command on the occasion of the 60th anniversary of the first victory of the Vietnam People's Navy and the People's Army of the North.
 Photo: KIEU HUYEN

-Lach Truong - a large estuary of Thanh Hoa province, is an ideal anchorage for the People's and Navy's ships as well as transport ships when transporting goods from Hai Phong to the South.
-The enemy's plot and trick is to use a large air force to suddenly attack massively, intimidating the spirit of our army and people from the beginning.
-On August 5, 1964, President Johnson ordered the air force and navy to "retaliate", opening the 9-year war of destruction by the US air force and navy on a large scale and brutally against North Vietnam.
+Lach Truong - a large estuary of Thanh Hoa province, is an ideal anchorage for People's and Navy ships as well as transport ships when transporting goods from Hai Phong to the South.
+The enemy's plot and trick is to use a large air force to suddenly attack, intimidating the spirit of our army and people from the beginning.
+On August 5, 1964, President Johnson ordered the air force and navy to "retaliate", opening the 9-year war of destruction by the US air force and navy on North Vietnam on a large scale and brutally.

-Faced with that situation, the Vietnamese Navy soldiers, directly officers and soldiers of the surface warship force (the predecessor of Brigade 171) under the coordination of air defense troops, police, militia and self-defense forces, directly militia and guerrillas of Hoang Truong and Hoa Loc communes actively dug tunnels, practiced, and were ready to fight when the enemy arrived.
-The communes along the estuary, Lach Truong self-defense forces, and armed police units were assigned the task of coordinating with naval units to fight back the enemy, protect the target, and at the same time, coordinate to rescue wounded and dead soldiers on naval ships when combat occurred.
+Faced with that situation, the Vietnamese Navy soldiers, directly officers and soldiers of the surface warship force (the predecessor of Brigade 171) under the coordination and cooperation of the air defense force, police, militia and self-defense force, directly the militia and guerrillas of Hoang Truong and Hoa Loc communes actively dug tunnels, practiced, and were ready to fight when the enemy came.
+The communes along the estuary, Lach Truong self-defense force, and armed police units were assigned the task of coordinating with the navy units to fight back the enemy, protect the target, and at the same time, coordinate to rescue wounded and dead soldiers on navy ships when combat occurred.

 The number of wounded soldiers was over 100 people, so a lot of blood was needed.
-"I immediately ran back in, held out my hand and told the nurse: Please take my blood, see if it matches anyone's blood!
+"I immediately ran back in, held out my hand and told the nurse: Please take my blood, see if it matches your blood type!
 But the nurse recognized me and said: No, I just took your blood.
 Are you To Thi Dao?
 I said: I took your blood just now but I'm still fine," Ms. Dao recalled.

-After being “refused”, she continued to row the boat out to sea to bring the wounded soldiers to shore.
-The loudspeaker announcement for blood donations did not stop, and she was “lucky to receive a second blood transfusion”.
-“After resting for a while, I and Ms. Khuyen took the last trip out to sea.
-My sister and I continued rowing the boat, and when we saw a person’s arm, I said: It seems like there is someone.
+After being “refused”, she continued to row the boat out to sea to bring the wounded to shore.
+The loudspeaker announcing blood donations did not stop, and she was “lucky to receive a second blood transfusion”.
+“After resting for a while, I went with Ms. Khuyen on the last trip out to sea.
+My sister and I continued rowing the boat, and I saw a person’s arm.
+I said: It seems like there is someone.
 Ms. Khuyen said: It must be a spoil of war left behind by the Americans.
 Despite saying that, we still rowed the boat forward.
 It turned out that it was our soldier, my sister and I rolled him onto the boat and brought him to shore”.

 The heroic battle of the army and people in the area ended.
 We shot down two planes and damaged two others.
 This was also the first time the army and people of Thanh Hoa shot down an American plane with infantry guns.
 From the story of the first aid on August 5, 1964, in 1965, Ms. To Thi Dao was sent to Hai Phong to report on the typical case.

 Recalling those days, Mrs. To Thi Dao, despite her old age, still sparkled with joy in every word she told.
-How could she not be happy when, later, at the art exchange “50 years of the first victory” held in Hai Phong in 2014, a soldier named Mo, whom she had saved in Lach Truong in 1964, recognized her, and quickly brought a bouquet of flowers to give her, emotionally saying: “Here is my benefactor!”
+How could she not be happy when, later, at the art exchange "50 years of the first victory" held in Hai Phong in 2014, the soldier named Mo, whom she saved in Lach Truong in 1964, recognized her, and hurriedly brought a bouquet of flowers to give her, emotionally saying: "Here is my benefactor!".

 Since then, every Tet holiday, Mr. Mo and his family from Hai Phong went to Thanh Hoa to visit Mrs. Dao.
-On August 5th, he did not forget to call to thank her: "Because of you, I have 3 children and the life I have today."
+On August 5th, he did not forget to call to thank her: "Thanks to you, I have 3 children and the life I have today."

 On this 5th trip to Hai Phong, on the occasion of the 60th anniversary of the first victory of the Vietnam People's Navy and the army and people of the North, Mrs. Dao made an appointment to visit Mr. Mo's house again.